-Next set up the logger to handle the datapoint stream for situations where the RadarSens is unable to detect a reflection signal of any significance.
+Next, set up the logger to handle the datapoint stream for situations where the RadarSens is unable to detect a reflection signal of any significance.
+These are known as 'lost reflections'.
 (Typically, this will be due to a sensor which has not been correctly tuned to the site, or if the channel is dry and unreflective).